Computer Science Waec Syllabus

 Output Devices -Definition and examples

-• -Similarities and differences in inkjet, laser and line printer
+• Similarities and differences in inkjet, laser and line printers

 • Examples and types of printers and monitors should be treated.